 The evolution of

 During the last century, assets obtained from agriculture were considered as the primary class of futures trading.
-Besides, in 1936 The Chicago Board of Trade (CBOT) decided to add soybeans to the list of tradeable commodity.
+Besides, in 1936 The Chicago Board of Trade (CBOT) decided to add soybeans to the list of tradeable commodities.
 In 1940 this list was further amended by the addition of cotton and lard.
 Progressively, livestock joined the closed circle of agricultural products in the 1950s.
 It was only during the 1960s that precious metals such as silver and copper stepped in.

 The financial market made a big step forward with the advent of binary options in 2008.
 The interest in this market grew as it was now possible for producers and buyers to carry out transactions on the different commodities available anytime and anywhere with the help of online brokers.
 Nowadays, trading this asset consists of predicting whether the actual price of a commodity will rise or fall within a specific time period.